Origin of electron-hole asymmetry in the scanning tunneling spectrum of $Bi_2Sr_2CaCu_2O_{8+\delta}$: Abstract

 \section{Abstract}

 We have developed a material specific theoretical framework for modelling scanning tunneling spectroscopy (STS) of high temperature superconducting materials in the normal as well as the superconducting state.
-Results for $Bi_2Sr_2CaCu_2O_{8+\delta}$ (Bi2212) show clearly that the tunneling matrix element strongly modifies the STS spectrum from the LDOS of the $d_{x^2-y^2}$ orbital of Cu.
+Results for $Bi_2Sr_2CaCu_2O_{8+\delta}$ (Bi2212) show clearly that the tunneling process strongly modifies the STS spectrum from the local density of states (LDOS) of the $d_{x^2-y^2}$ orbital of Cu.
 The dominant tunneling channel to the surface Bi involves the $d_{x^2-y^2}$ orbitals of the four neighbouring Cu atoms.
 In accord with experimental observations, the computed spectrum displays a remarkable asymmetry between the processes of electron injection and extraction, which arises from contributions of Cu $d_{z^2}$ and other orbitals to the tunneling current.

 Scanning tunneling spectroscopy (STS) has entered the realm of high-temperature superconductors powerfully by offering atomic scale spatial resolution in combination with high energy resolution.
 The physics of these materials is dominated by the cuprate layers, which are usually not exposed to the tip of the apparatus.
-Much of the existing interpretation of the spectra is based however on the assumption that the STS spectrum is directly proportional to the local density of states (LDOS) of the CuO$_ 2$ layer, neglecting the effects of the tunneling matrix element in the presence of the insulating overlayers.
+Much of the existing interpretation of the spectra is based however on the assumption that the STS spectrum is directly proportional to the LDOS of the CuO$_ 2$ layer, neglecting the effects of the tunneling process in modifying the spectrum in the presence of the insulating overlayers.
 Here, we focus on the Bi2212 system, which has been the subject of an overwhelming amount of experimental work\cite{McElroy,Hudson,Yazdani,Review,expgap}, although our results bear more generally on the STS spectra of the cuprates.

-We take into account the fact that the current originating in the CuO$_{2}$ layers reaches the tip after being `filtered' through the overlayers of SrO and BiO, and show that instead of being a simple reflection of LDOS of the CuO$_{2}$ layers, the STS signal represents a complex mapping of the electronic structure of the system.
+Our analysis takes into account the fact that the current originating in the CuO$_{2}$ layers reaches the tip after being `filtered' through the overlayers of SrO and BiO, and shows that instead of being a simple reflection of LDOS of the CuO$_{2}$ layers, the STS signal represents a complex mapping of the electronic structure of the system.
+In particular, we find that the spectrum develops a striking asymmetry between positive and negative biases because $d_{z^2}$ and other orbitals begin to contribute to the tunneling current with increasing bias voltage.
+Although this asymmetry has often been taken to be the hallmark of strong correlation effects\cite{Hanaguri2004}, our results indicate that the nature of the tunneling process itself induces significant electron-hole asymmetry even within the conventional picture, so that strong correlation effects on the STS spectrum will be more subtle than has been realized so far.